NashTech-Labs/Studio-9/README.md

 >You now have the power to deploy and run your Data Processing pipelines, Models, and AI anywhere – from infinitely scalable Cloud computing infrastructure to your own laptop to ultra-low power edge computing devices – with no additional programming or engineering effort required.
 We designed Studio9 for deployment flexibility so you can build, train, share, and execute your AI anywhere you want.

-# How to deploy Studio9 on Local?
+# How to deploy Studio9 on Local using Docker-Compose?
 ![Studio-9_flow](https://user-images.githubusercontent.com/86958663/171150086-22fb8783-bc07-45a0-a989-d100a3f50de8.png)